Botspot/youtubuddy/README.md

 22          mp4       1280x720
 ```
 These codes change the quality at which the video gets downloaded. the syntax is `-f 135+140` here `135` is the code for mp4 format with video quality of 480p and `140` is the code for audio.
 Since youtube uses seperate streams for audio and video, merging them is necessary.
 Note: Don't use `youtube-dl -f 135+140` as this will result in a syntax error.
-Only use `-f`.
+Only use `-f 135+140`.
 Also some codes may vary for some videos, if you get an error that says the format is not available then use another code.